 though the real stench of rotten eggs is a mile or so

 away at the nearby Solfatara pit.
-It is a bubbling
+It is a bubbling brew

-are believed to possess medicinal properties.
-Pozzuoli
+believed to possess medicinal properties.
+Pozzuoli and

-of numerous thermal spas.
+numerous thermal spas.

 To take a long view, much of this volcanic activity certainly took place when the Mediterranean dried up about seven million years ago.
 Continental drift had actually created a large enclosed sea, which then evaporated, leaving thick deposits of salt between Italy and Spain.
 Oceanologists have now seen how the rivers of France carved deeply into such deposits at the bottom of the great, empty pre-Mediterranean bathtub, proving that it was indeed empty.
 With only rivers flowing in, this inland sea (like the Black Sea which evaporated at the same time) did, indeed, disappear.